Hey, Men - It’s Vulnerability, NOT Strength, That Will See You Through Infertility

 - To manage embarrassment

-Whether the anger is channeled toward scoring on the opposing football team, towards earning an A to show up that teacher who made fun of us or letting the bullies know that they can’t make us cry, we have become masters at mobilizing vulnerability into anger and then into solutions and triumph.
+Whether the anger is channeled toward scoring on the opposing football team, towards earning an A to show up that teacher who made fun of us or let the bullies know that they can’t make us cry, we have become masters at mobilizing vulnerability into anger and then into solutions and triumph.

 Until it doesn’t work that way.

-Until we see that life doesn’t always follow along with our plans and we’re left scratching our heads—but I did everything right?
+Until we see that life doesn’t always follow along with our plans and we’re left scratching our heads—but I did everything, right?
 Why do I still feel lousy?
 Things aren’t fair.